How B2B content marketing drives lead generation through buyer insights

 We’ll show you how to:

-Before diving in, consider these key roadblocks to effective B2B content and experimentation:
+Here are some of the key roadblocks to effective B2B content and experimentation:

-Demand Gen Report finds B2B buyers do an average of 12 searches before landing on a vendor’s site, underscoring why you must map content to every touchpoint in the journey.
+• 12 searches before engagement: Demand Gen Report finds B2B buyers do 12 searches on average before landing on a vendor’s site, with an average of 15 interactions with the winning vendor.
+If your content isn’t mapping to every touchpoint in that journey, you’re invisible.

-Yet even the best data and testing won’t pay off if you’re targeting the wrong people, generic personas leave critical buyer nuances on the table.
+But even the best data and testing won’t pay off if you’re targeting the wrong people.

 Most B2B personas are cobbled together from high-level demographics or AI templates without validation.
 They promise precision but deliver broad strokes that miss niche, critical pain points.

-2. Define Your Minimum Viable Segment (MVS)
+Define your Minimum Viable Segment (MVS)

 Focus on the one buyer group that: